AI Regulation & AGI Control: Can Governments Regulate AI?

 The Impossible Dream of a Global AGI Treaty

-The devastating flaw in this argument is pure physical enforceability.
-Building a nuclear bomb requires highly specialized, incredibly obvious uranium centrifuges.
-Building an AGI simply requires renting a massive warehouse in a desert and plugging in 100,000 graphics cards.
-Because tech is fundamentally invisible, rogue states or massive billionaires could easily build an AGI in secret, making global enforcement strictly impossible.
+In my experience, the flaw in this argument is pure physical enforceability.
+Building a nuclear bomb requires highly specialized, obvious uranium centrifuges.
+No joke.
+Building an AGI simply requires renting a large warehouse in a desert and plugging in 100,000 graphics cards.
+Because tech is invisible, rogue states or large billionaires could easily build an AGI in secret, making global enforcement largely impossible.

 Frequently Asked Questions